-Net Avenue Technologies Limited formerly known as Net Avenue Technologies Private Limited ("the Company" / "the parent" / "the holding company") and its subsidiaries Cbazaar.com Inc, USA and Pioneer Tradings Limited, United Kingdom, collectively called as "the Group".The Company was incorporated on 7 June 2001 as per the provision of the Companies Act, 1956.
+Net Avenue Technologies Limited formerly known as Net Avenue Technologies Private Limited ("the Company") was incorporated on 7 June 2001.
 The Company is engaged in the sale of Indian designer clothes and accessories online.
 The Company has its own portal "Cbazaar.com" in the Indian fashion e-tail space.
-The subsidiaries acts as a commission and collecting agent for the holding company.